TejaPravs/Teja-Pravallika/README.md

 ## 💼 Notable Projects

-### 🎬 Emotional Tone Prediction in Movie Descriptions
+### 🎬 Fine-tuning RoBERTa for emotional prediction using GPT-4o-mini as a Teacher model:
 Built a robust emotion classifier using **RoBERTa** fine-tuned with **GPT-4o-mini** guidance.
 Achieved over **95% accuracy** across **29 emotional tones** in movie plots.

-### 🛡️ Android Malware Detection using Machine Learning
+### 🛡️ Android Malware Detection using Machine Learning:
 Developed a malware detection pipeline using **489 hybrid features** (static & dynamic) across emulator and real device datasets.
 Evaluated with **tree-based** and **neural models**.

 ---